nickcottrell/seamless-bg/readme.md

 # Seamless
-## Slideshow that accepts query string params
+## Slideshow that is controlled by query string params

 Seamless is a slide show that you can control with query string parameters.
 That way, if you want to make a slideshow where there are options to begin at particular slides, or control pause and play states, you can use query strings to easily integrate it with other UI elements.